 For entrance into grades 9 through 12, students must demonstrate English language proficiency as determined by an English language assessment administered during the admission process.

-- Students entering Grade 9 and 10 must test at a B1 CEFR level or higher.
-Grade 10 students must achieve a B2 CEFR level or higher by the end of 10th grade.
+- Students entering Grade 9 must test at a B1 CEFR level or higher.

 - Students entering Grade 11 must test at a B2 CEFR level or higher.

-- GGIS does not accept new students into the Grade 12.
+- GGIS does not (typically) accept new students into the Grade 12.

 To ensure effective support for English-language learners and to facilitate an English-language learning environment in the classrooms, we aim to cap the EAL student population at 40% for any one grade.